The page covers:

 While the coat of arms of Pope Paul III was erased from the fašade of Palazzo Sacchetti, a small palace which stands opposite it is still embellished with three coats of arms of the Farnese, the family of the Pope.
 The ownership of the building is not known with certainty; some believe it belonged to Cardinal Durante Duranti, a protÚgÚ of Costanza Farnese, a natural daughter of the Pope.

 Coats of arms of Pope Paul III (centre), Cardinal Alessandro Farnese (left) and of either Pierluigi Farnese or his son Ottavio, Dukes of Parma.
-The horses at the sides of the central coat of arms were in origin unicorns, a heraldic symbol of the Farnese as one can see at Ronciglione and in the loggia built by the Pope at Castel Sant'Angelo (it opens in another window)
+The horses at the sides of the central coat of arms were in origin unicorns, a heraldic symbol of the Farnese as one can see at Ronciglione and in a loggia at Castel Sant'Angelo

 (left) Fašade; (right) sacred image and Armenian inscription